masaok/devops-notes/windows/powershell/ssh-agent.md

 - [6. **Save and close the profile script**:](#6-save-and-close-the-profile-script)
 - [7. **Restart PowerShell**:](#7-restart-powershell)

+## This still does not work.
+Use Git Bash instead.

 To automatically start `ssh-agent` and load your SSH keys in PowerShell, you can set up a profile script that runs every time you start a new PowerShell session.

 Here's a step-by-step guide to do this:

 ### 1. **Open PowerShell as Administrator**: